Ijasdeen/Restaurant/README.md

  Please make sure that your computer is connected to the internet.
 Becase there are only CDN of bootstrap frameworks.
 There are certain downloaded files for photos gallery.

-It is going to take what is going to take dfbhjnm,
+It is going to take what is going to take.